Bin He

 Bin He is a Chinese American biomedical engineering scientist.
-He was the Trustee Professor and Head of the Department of Biomedical Engineering, and Professor by courtesy in the Department of Electrical and Computer Engineering, and Professor of the Neuroscience Institute at Carnegie Mellon University.
+He is the Trustee Professor of the Department of Biomedical Engineering, professor by courtesy in the Department of Electrical and Computer Engineering, and Professor of Neuroscience Institute, and was the head of the department of Biomedical Engineering at Carnegie Mellon University.
 Prior, he was Distinguished McKnight University Professor of Biomedical Engineering and Medtronic-Bakken Endowed Chair for Engineering in Medicine at the University of Minnesota.
 He previously served as the director of the Institute for Engineering in Medicine and the Center for Neuroengineering at the University of Minnesota.
-He is the Editor in Chief of the IEEE Transactions on Biomedical Engineering.
-He was the president of the IEEE Engineering in Medicine & Biology Society (EMBS) from 2009 to 2010.
+He was the Editor in Chief of the IEEE Transactions on Biomedical Engineering and serves as the editor in chief of IEEE Reviews in Biomedical Engineering.
+He was the president of the IEEE Engineering in Medicine & Biology Society (EMBS) from 2009 to 2010 and chair of International Academy of Medical and Biological Engineering from 2018 to 2021.

 Biography

 Bin He received his BS in 1982 in electrical engineering, from Zhejiang University, Hangzhou, China.
 He later went to study in Japan and obtained his M.S. in electrical engineering and PhD (highest honors) in bioelectrical engineering from the Tokyo Institute of Technology.

 Bin He completed his postdoctoral fellowship at Harvard-MIT Division of Health Sciences and Technology in the United States.
 After working as a Research Scientist at MIT, he later joined the faculty of Electrical Engineering and Bioengineering at the University of Illinois at Chicago, where Bin He was named a University Scholar by the university president.